muratabur/muratabur.github.io/_posts/2016-01-23-fundraising-with-convertible-notes.md

 > t0: Investor ------$100 + $99------>  Company
 > t1: Investor <--($0) or (equity)----  Company

 So what was the point of all that financial structuring if the investor just gets equity in the end anyways?
 What happened here?
-We priced the risk.
+We priced the risk!

 But most convertibles don't price the risk.
 If we look at the famous SAFE Note, investors set the interest rate at something a large corporate like IBM would pay (5%) and the company sells the  option for free.
 So our mechanics looks like this: